grab/inter-font-extensions/README.md

 ## License

-All Inter font extensions in this repository are free and open sourced under the SIL Open Font License.
+All Inter font extensions in this repository are free and open sourced (coming soon) under the SIL Open Font License.